saldanhall/LOTUS-COCONUT_search/README.md

-This code search chemical data from single species or species list from the LOTUS-COCONUT merged DB Names can be searched using WCVP or NCBI data (names or ID)
+This code search chemical data from single species or species list from the LOTUS-COCONUT merged DB Names can be searched using WCVP or NCBI data (binnomial names or ID).